tum-ens/urbs/README.md

 Once installation is complete, finally [install git (for version control)](http://git-scm.com/). **Remark:** at step "Adjusting your PATH environment", select "Run Git from the Windows Command Prompt".

-Then, in a directory of your choice, clone this repository and execute the runme script by executing the following on the command prompt (Windows) or Terminal (Linux):
+Then, in a directory of your choice, clone this repository and execute the runme script by executing the following on the command prompt (Windows) or Terminal (Linux).
+(Under Linux, you most likely need to call `python3` instead of `python`.):

     git clone https://github.com/tum-ens/urbs.git
     cd urbs
-    python3 runme.py
+    python runme.py

-About a minute later, the subfolder `result` should contain plots and summary spreadsheets for multiple optimised energy supply scenarios, whose definitions are contained in the run script (watch out for `def scenario` lines).
+Some minutes later, the subfolder `result` should contain plots and summary spreadsheets for multiple optimised energy supply scenarios, whose definitions are contained in the run script (watch out for `def scenario` lines).
 To get a graphical and tabular summary over all scenarios, execute

-    python3 comp.py
+    python comp.py

-and look at the new files `result/mimo-example-20160101T1234/comp.xlsx` and `result/mimo-example-20160101T1234/comp.png` for a quick comparison.
+and look at the new files `result/mimo-example-.../comp.xlsx` and `result/mimo-example-.../comp.png` for a quick comparison.
 This script parses the summary spreadsheets for all scenarios.

 ## Next steps